Start entering a first or last name to find someone.

 Q: Resources: “Where can I find authentic Aboriginal resources?
 Where do I find books on specific Nations, customs?
 Is there a place to find books on the topics I am covering?”

 A: Surrey has an Aboriginal Resource Centre (ARC) bit.ly/SD36ARC with an online catalog you can browse.
 Materials can be borrowed by emailing Cathy Norton and they will be sent to your school via courier.
 Your own school library also has Aboriginal resources that have been purchased by your teacher-librarian or by the district.
 The District Cultural Facilitators can also provide some background when they present on topics in schools.
 A number of FNMI publishers and distributors such as Strong Nations offer authentic materials for purchase.

 Q: Terms and definitions: “I am not sure what terms I should use when talking about various communities and members.
 Is it First Nations, First Peoples, Aboriginal?”

 A: The term “Aboriginal” is the umbrella word that all members of the various communities can stand under.
 Aboriginal includes First Nations + Métis + Inuit.
-(Synonyms for Aboriginal include the terms “Indigenous”, and “First Peoples” and the acronym FNMI.)
+(Synonyms for Aboriginal include the terms “Indigenous”, and “First Peoples” and the acronym FNMI.
+While it is becoming more common to see the term "Indigenous" being used in the place of "Aboriginal", both are still accepted.)
 The term First Nations can also be used to refer to a specific band.
 UBC has a helpful terminology page, as does Indigenous and Northern Affairs.
 In Surrey, students with the designation “Aboriginal” could belong to a local band, be a member of a First Nation elsewhere in the province or country, have Métis background or identify with their indigenous heritage without having band membership.

 Q: Duties of Enhancement workers: “What is your job?
 Is an AEA the same as an ACYCW?
 What services do you provide?”